-Currently, the HCDA spends approximately \$1 million per year maintaining the Kakaako Makai Parks.
+Currently, the HCDA spends approximately \$1 million per year maintaining the Kakaako Makai Parks, exclusive of the recent additional cost of managing illegal camping by transient population in the parks.
 The Active Use Master Plan recognizes that the proposed improvements will require funding from a combination of sources encompassing private and public investments.
 In recognition of the 2012 transfer of State revenue generating lands that previously supported the Kakaako Makai Parks, additional revenue generating enterprises are proposed to provide desired park amenities.
 In balancing the community's expressed desire for open-space with minimal commercial development, limited revenue generating improvements are proposed in the Master Plan.
 While the proposed food concessions, biergarten and amphitheater are expected to generate revenues, complimentary sources of funding will be needed for the proposed Park improvements and long-term maintenance.